Building Your Defender

 We preserve the character of each Defender without the facsimile design other builders often follow.
 We approach Land Rover Defender Restoration with a preservation philosophy – “preserve what we can, restore what’s needed, refresh the rest for peace of mind.
-This ethos allows us to offer the same world-glass quality without the astronomical prices typically associated with bespoke Defender builds.
-Our goal is to provide safe, reliable, and quality Defenders for those who enjoy the timelessness of the original design with their own unique personal touch.
+This ethos allows us to offer the same world-class quality without the astronomical prices typically associated with bespoke Defender builds.
+Our goal is to provide safe, reliable, and quality Defenders for those who enjoy the timelessness of the original design with their unique personal touch.

 A Lifetime of Support and Service